OpenDSA/OpenDSA/RST/source/BubbleSort.rst

 Bubble Sort consists of a simple double ``for`` loop.
-The first iteration of the inner ``for`` loop moves through the record array from bottom to top, comparing adjacent keys.
+The first iteration of the inner ``for`` loop moves through the record array from left to right, comparing adjacent keys.
-If the lower-indexed key's value is greater than its higher-indexed neighbor, then the two values are swapped.
+If the a record's key value is greater than the key of its right neighbor, then the two records are swapped.
-Once the smallest value is encountered, this process will cause it to "bubble" up to the top of the array.
+Once the largest value is encountered, this process will cause it to "bubble" up to the right of the array
+(which is where Bubble Sort gets its name)
 The second pass through the array repeats this process.
-However, because we know that the smallest value reached the top of the array on the first pass, there is no need to compare the top two elements on the second pass.
+However, because we know that the largest value already reached the right of the array on the first pass, there is no need to compare the rightmost two records on the second pass.
-Likewise, each succeeding pass through the array compares adjacent elements, looking at one less value than the preceding pass.
+Likewise, each succeeding pass through the array compares adjacent records, looking at one less value toward the end than did the preceding pass.
 An implementation is as follows.

 .. codeinclude:: Sorting/Bubblesort/Bubblesort.pde